-The aim of the module is to introduce you to the competitive landscape facing the financial services industry.
+The module aims to introduce you to the competitive landscape facing the financial services industry.
 It enables you to consider the effects of this competitive environment on key aspects of the sector, such as the impact of new business models on the principles and structures of lending.
 It supports you in developing a critical analysis of the structures and strategies of the industry and in establishing an understanding of global banking businesses and market structures.

-This module regards the efficient and effective management of firms so to achieve their objectives, namely shareholder wealth maximisation.
-This module discusses strategic and financial decisions faced by financial managers and their linkages to firm value.
+This module looks at the efficient and effective management of firms so to achieve their objective, namely shareholder wealth maximisation.
+This module discusses strategic and financial decisions faced by financial managers and their links to firm value.

-The module provides you with a comprehensive exposure to key areas in corporate finance: how to select investment projects, how to finance firms, when and how to reward shareholders through dividend payments.
-You will also be exposed to more advanced topics in strategic management, including mergers & acquisitions and corporate restructuring.
+The module gives you with a comprehensive exposure to key areas in corporate finance: how to select investment projects, how to finance firms and when and how to reward shareholders through dividend payments.
+You will also be exposed to more advanced topics in strategic management, including mergers and acquisitions and corporate restructuring.
 The module includes some technical points such as event studies, real options, portfolio theory, and company valuation.

 Online Forum Discussion

-The aim of this module is to provide you with the economic knowledge and analytical skills necessary to contribute to the strategic thinking and planning of a business unit.
+The module aims to provide you with the economic knowledge and analytical skills necessary to contribute to the strategic thinking and planning of a business unit.
 The module includes the microeconomics of a business in the context of its immediate industry and region, and the macroeconomics of the wider environment.

-This module introduces a broad set of concepts important in understanding the economic environment from the perspective of both financial institutions and their stakeholders.
-You will consider financial and business cycles, and learn to bring a critical approach to the interpretation of key economic performance statistics and indicators.
+The module introduces a broad set of concepts important in understanding the economic environment from the perspective of financial institutions and their stakeholders.
+You will consider financial and business cycles, and learn to bring a critical approach to interpreting key economic performance statistics and indicators.
 The module provides a clear focus on business/credit cycles, the varying analyses of these cycles and the policy responses to them.

-The aim of this module is to provide you with a detailed understanding of the issues and challenges faced by those leading and managing people within the financial services sector alongside the potential solutions needed to address them.
+This module aims to provide you with a detailed understanding of the issues and challenges faced by those leading and managing people in the financial services sector alongside the potential solutions needed to address them.

-The topic is explored from different aspects recognising roles as individuals and within teams and organisations, relationships with the HR function, and interactions with external parties.
+The topic is explored from different aspects, recognising the roles of people as individuals and in teams and organisations, relationships with the HR function, and interactions with external parties.
 This requires a detailed understanding of what organisations seek to do to manage, develop, and support their staff.
-This module aims to improve your abilities to lead and manage people directly in addition to understanding others’ perspectives, especially that of the HR Department (or its equivalent).
+The module aims to improve your abilities to lead and manage people as well as understanding others’ perspectives, especially that of the HR Department (or its equivalent).

-The Research Methods and Dissertation module equips you with the tools to plan and undertake a research project and gives you the opportunity to put this learning into practice through designing and undertaking an extended study, working independently.
+This module equips you with the tools to plan and undertake a research project.
+It gives you the opportunity to put this learning into practice through designing and undertaking an extended study, working independently.

-The module provides you with the foundations of research methods in business, from defining the research question, understanding different theoretical perspectives and undertaking a review of the literature through to identifying sources of both primary and secondary data, and understanding approaches to data collection and analysis.
+The module provides you with the foundations of research methods in business, from defining the research question, understanding different theoretical perspectives and doing a literature review through to identifying sources of primary and secondary data, and understanding ways of collecting and analysing data.

 In addition, the module looks more widely at the corporate (large business) market, exploring financing and relationship management issues from a global banking perspective.

-This is a specialised finance module that provides the theories to support modern investment and risk management techniques, as well as their application in practice.
-The past three decades have witnessed rapid and deep changes in the investment industry, with new trading strategies resulting from developments in information technology and communication.
+This is a specialised finance module that provides the theories to support modern investment and risk-management techniques, as well as their application in practice.
+The past three decades have seen rapid and deep changes in the investment industry, with new trading strategies resulting from developments in IT and communication.

 The module covers the pricing and trading of financial assets (equity, debt, and derivatives), using concepts of valuation and return as well as fundamental and technical analysis.
-Furthermore, the module explores risks and risk assessment methods, particularly the analysis of yield spreads, interest rate risk, and currency risk.
+The module also explores risks and risk-assessment methods, particularly the analysis of yield spreads, interest-rate risk, and currency risk.